 The National Institute of Health says on the matter:

-13. Glossy Magazines Covers Could Dose You With Radiation
+13. Glossy Magazine Covers Could Dose You With Radiation

 Kaolin is so-called because it is mined in the Chinese region of Kao-Ling.
 Kaolin, when applied to paper, fills in the spaces between fibers in the paper and coats its surface at the same time.